How to Join the Certified Internal Auditor Program

 - Once certified, you can also tell your professional story on popular social and professional networking sites, personal websites, or in emails with web-enabled certification badges.
 To learn more, visit The IIA’s Social Badging webpage.
 In addition, you may opt-in to The IIA Certification Registry.

 - Maintaining Your Certification

 - To maintain your certification, you must earn and report continuing professional education (CPE) credit hours — including two hours of ethics training — by Dec.
 31 annually, in accordance with The IIA’s CPE Policy.
-Certified individuals in North America and many other parts of the world may submit their CPE information directly through CCMS, for more info visit this website.
+Certified individuals in North America and many other parts of the world may submit their CPE information directly through CCMS, for more info find here practical tips.
 However, candidates who are members of certain IIA affiliates must report their CPE credit hours directly to their IIA affiliate (see page 4 for a list of those countries).
 There is no fee for North American IIA members to report CPE, as reporting is included as a benefit of membership; however, there is a fee for nonmembers.
 Additionally, some IIA affiliates may charge a fee for reporting CPE.
 The IIA encourages you to check with your local affiliate for clarification and information.

 - If you fail to meet your CPE requirements by the reporting deadline, you will automatically be placed in “Inactive (Grace Period)” status and may not use your certification until the requirements are met.
 If your certification status remains inactive for more than 12 months due to nonreporting, you will incur fees to reinstate your certification.

 - For complete and up-to-date information on the CPE requirements for each certification, associated fees, required documentation, and how to report CPE, download The IIA’s CPE Policy document.